jamestran201/dfk-transaction-tracker/DEPLOYMENT.md

 ### Pushing the Docker images

-1. Log in to the Docker registry that you are using

-2. Run `scripts/push-docker-images.sh <image-tag>`.
+Run `scripts/push-docker-images.sh <image-tag>`.
 Use the same image tag as in the build step.

 ### Deploy the Django app and Celery worker